DeqiTang/pymatflow/README.md

 # emuhelper

-With scripts to provide preparing and/or post-processing for your Emulations(DFT, MD, FEM).
+With scripts to provide preparing and/or post-processing for your Emulations(DFT, MD).

 ## Goals
 * powerful and stable calculator supports for popular Ab initio programs